Request an Assessment

 exit readiness to maximum value

-DLI's proprietary framework is the only sell-side advisory methodology in Africa built specifically to close the exit deficit — from initial readiness assessment through to transaction close.
+DLI's proprietary framework is Africa’s most structured sell-side advisory methodology — built specifically to close the exit deficit — from initial readiness assessment through to transaction close.
 Every phase is designed to run alongside your team, not on top of them.

 • Financial performance and quality of earnings analysis